Candida Martinelli's Italophile Site

 No books, videos, photos or words can adequately prepare anyone for a trip to Venice.

-Once on the boat-bus, il vaporetto, number 1, cruising down the Grand Canal, the unique reality that is Venice hits full force.
+Once on the boat-bus, il vaporetto, cruising down the Grand Canal, the unique reality that is Venice hits full force.
 The size, beauty, water-streets, crumbling extravagance...
 The result is a stupor, the early phase of Stendhal Syndrome, the illness caused by an over-indulgence in magnificent art and culture.

 Rialto Bridge